Boudoir photography: Boudoir pre-WWII

-Boudoir's first use was in early 20th century France with upper class women being captured in their private salons.
+Boudoir's first use was in early 20th-century France with upper-class women captured in their private salons.
 Artistic movements during this time contributed widely to the sensual depictions of women in both public and private spaces.
 The Art Nouveau and Art Deco movements broke away from previous art movements by emphasizing glamour and natural form, in which boudoir fit in well showcasing feminine beauty.
 Photography became a more popular medium during this time, allowing boudoir to gain notoriety.
 Pieces focuses on romantic settings with alluring and intimate backgrounds.
 These themes follow the stylistic traits of boudoir throughout the 20th and 21st century.
 Notable photographers during this period are Jacques-Henri Lartigue and Jean Agélou, both of whom focused on erotic subject matter.
 In early 20th century boudoir was influenced by the Art Deco movement, feminist trends that saw the rise in female artists and subject matters beyond male depictions.
 The style still remained centered on upper class women and themes of elegance and glamour.
 Photographers of note during the early 20th century include Alfred Stieglitz, Edward Steichen, and Gertrude Käsebier.
 These photographers were from the pictorialism movement which moved away from the more scientific use of photography to an artistic expression.
 Pictorialism influenced boudoir style by expanding the use of photography for pleasure, so subject matters could be an expression of one's sensuality.
 During this time as women were able to explore roles beyond the home female artists like Imogen Cunningham and Dora Maar were able to use common stylistic themes of boudoir to add a feminine take on photography of the era.